 A speed skater whose heartbreaking Olympic falls made his final, golden victory one of the most cathartic moments in sports history.

-Dan Jansen's story is the archetype of sporting perseverance, a narrative of crushing disappointment followed by transcendent triumph.
-Hailing from Wisconsin, he was a world champion sprinter by his late teens, destined for Olympic glory.
-Instead, the Games became a theater of anguish: in 1988, he fell in the 500m just hours after learning his sister Jane had died of leukemia.
+Dan Jansen skated a world record in the 1000m at the 1994 Lillehammer Olympics, winning gold after years of crushing disappointment.
+He was a world champion sprinter by his late teens, but the Games became a theater of anguish.
+In 1988, he fell in the 500m hours after learning his sister Jane had died of leukemia.
 In 1992, he entered as a favorite but left without a medal.
-The world watched, sharing his burden.
-The 1994 Lillehammer Games were his last chance.
-He fell again in the 500m, his signature event.
-With the weight of a nation's sympathy upon him, he lined up for the 1000m, a distance he considered less suited to him.
-What followed was a flawless, powerful skate, a world record, and a victory lap with his infant daughter in his arms—a moment of pure, unscripted redemption that cemented his legacy far beyond the ice.
+At Lillehammer, he fell again in the 500m, his signature event.
+He lined up for the 1000m, a distance he considered less suited to him, and delivered a flawless, powerful skate.
+He took a victory lap with his infant daughter in his arms.

 1965–1980